kersorianek/mon-portfolio/_posts/2022-10-10-Agile-Scrum-in-a- Nutshell.md

     - what has he/she accomplished since the last daily Scrum meeting?
     - what is he/she is going to accomplish until the next Scrum meeting?
     - what are the impediments that prevent he/she from accomplishing his/her tasks?
-	• No issues or concerns raised during the meeting are allowed to be ignored due to the lack of time.
+    - No issues or concerns raised during the meeting are allowed to be ignored due to the lack of time.
 Issues or concerns ought to be recorded by the Scrum Master and needs to be specifically handled after the meeting.

 ### Sprint Review Meeting

 -  Take place in the form of a demo of the new features.
 -  Backlog items that are not completed shall not be demonstrated.
 -  Incomplete items shall be taken back into the Scrum Product Backlog, re-estimated and completed in on of the following Sprints.
 -  Should be kept very informal.
 No PowerPoint slides should be used and time for preparation and performing the meeting should be limited.
 -  Scrum Product Owner inspects the implemented backlog entries and accepts the solution or adds new stories to the Scrum Product Backlog to adapt the functionality.

 ### Sprint Retrospective Meeting

 -  Time-boxed event.
 -  An integral part of the “inspect and adapt” process.
 -  Actionable suggestion to improve performance should be available at the end of the meeting.
 -  All team members reflect on the past Sprint and check three things:
-- - what went well during the Sprint, what didn’t.
+    - What went well during the Sprint, what didn’t.
-- - what improvements could be made in the next Sprint.
+    - What improvements could be made in the next Sprint.

 ### Distributed Scrum Teams
 -  Can slide the teams in different manners as Component or Feature teams or Both.